 Internships must be secured prior to the April deadline.
 Applications for pending internships will not be accepted.

-To apply, fill out the Qualtrics application that includes:
+To apply, fill out the Barth application that includes:

-- A 2 to 3 page statement describing your internship
+- A two- to three-page statement describing your internship

 - A proposed budget (costs involved such as travel, housing, etc.)